Early Life

 Philanthropy

-Saban and his wife, Cheryl, established the Saban Family Foundation in 1999, which supports medical, children's, and education programs in the U.S. and Israel.
-The family has donated approximately $500 million to various charitable causes worldwide.
-Haim Saban has been recognized as a generous philanthropist.
+Saban and his wife, Cheryl, established the Saban Family Foundation in 1999, which supports medical, children's, and educational programs in the U.S. and Israel.
+The Saban family has donated approximately $500 million to charities.
+He is also involved in political donations, primarily supporting the Democratic Party.